 To find a good wallpaper option for your downstairs loo, check out our guide to the best Farrow & Ball wallpapers available now.

 Incorporate original features into your downstairs toilet design

 If you live in an older home with period details and quirky features, incorporating them into your downstairs bathroom design gives a really unique look.
 When Nina of @artdecojewel on Instagram transformed her cupboard under the stairs, she made a one-of-a-kind feature a focal point in the space.
 'We knew we could make a feature of the original stained glass window' she says, explaining 'we teamed it with these glorious crackle-glaze pink tiles and then spent ages looking for colourful wallpaper, but when we saw the Faunacation wallpaper from Divine Savages it changed everything.
 I love the drama of the space, the magical light from the stained glass and the expressions on the big cats faces!'

 Create a feature wall with colourful tiles

 Tiles are an obvious choice when it comes to decorating your downstairs toilet, but an easy way to make it more interesting is to choose something with a fun colour or pattern.
 These tiles by Bert & May are really rather simple; just half white, half green, but when they are applied to the wall they create a striking striped design.
-Adding colour and pattern is an easy way to make a small space like a cloakroom feel more interesting, perfect if you're trying to avoid a bland room struggling to find a sense of identity in your beautifully designed home.
+Adding colour and pattern is an easy way to make a small space such as a cloakroom feel more interesting – perfect if you're trying to avoid a bland room that's struggling to find a sense of identity in your beautifully designed home.